wenweiming/TalkSomethingAboutTechnology/Learn_Markdown.md

-Hi Here are some basic syntax about markdown.
+#Hi Here are some basic syntax about markdown.

 As we all know, we can find lots of file on internet, and should we still make some note?
 Now I realize that it is very important to write some note.
 Because note not only help you to review what you have learn but also help you how much you have learn.
 So It is very useful to make note.

 ## A Useful Way to Upload Picture in github.

 1. create a picture folder in your workplace.
+''' mkdir picture
 '''
-	 mkdir picture
-'''
 2. copy your picture to your picture folder.
-'''
-	cp /*.jpg /destination
+'''cp /*.jpg /destination
 '''
 3. upload to github.